How AI-Powered Talent Intelligence Is Redefining the 2021 Recruitment Landscape

 More and more employees now prefer to work in a completely remote setup.
 While some organizations have embraced this shift, others choose to stick to a more traditional semi-remote setup.
 According to a recent survey, more than 60% of respondents remarked that they wished to continue remotely even after the pandemic.

 This leaves recruitment teams with an enormous challenge when it comes to finding the right talent.
-Now they need to find workers who work well in remote workplace environments and make optimal use of cloud-based tools to collaborate with their colleagues.
+Now they need to find workers who thrive in remote workplace environments and make optimal use of cloud-based tools to collaborate with their colleagues.
+AI-powered talent intelligence is becoming essential to identify and assess such candidates accurately and efficiently.

 While such industries like aerospace or manufacturing might think long and hard before hiring a full-time DevOps engineer or a database manager for a short-term project, they are more than ready to look towards gig workers.